NotMurPh/ClipGuard/README.md

 Now that you know what's needed to be done go, go and summon the gurdian 💂🏻 May he always protects you!

+## Caution ⚠️

+Do not use this with another clipboard manager as it may lead to unexpected and unwanted resualts❗

 ## Thanks for visiting 🙃

 Leave a like if you like 😉